Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Get-SCBaseline.md

 # Get-SCBaseline

 ## SYNOPSIS
-Gets one or more baselines objects.
+Gets one or more baseline objects.

 ## SYNTAX